• Skip to main content

 Clarified Butter vs. Butter

-Both clarified butter and regular butter are used in Julia's recipe.
-Clarified butter has a higher smoke point because the milk solids are removed.
-This gives the fish time to pan-fry until a beautiful golden brown crust forms without the risk of burning.
+Clarified butter has a higher smoke point because the milk solids are removed, allowing the fish to pan-fry to a golden crust without burning.
+You can substitute ghee for a similar high smoke point and a nutty aroma.

-• Use paper towels to dry the fish fillets very well before cooking, this will help form a nice golden crust.
+• Dry the Fish: Use paper towels to dry the fish fillets very well before cooking, this will help form a nice golden crust.

-• Sole fillets are thin and only need 2 minutes of cooking per side.
+• Quick Cooking: Sole fillets are thin and only need 2 minutes of cooking per side.

-• Because there are minimal ingredients, use the freshest you can find, such as fresh lemon juice.
+• Fresh Ingredients: Because there are minimal ingredients, use the freshest you can find, such as fresh lemon juice.

-• Don't overcrowd the pan, depending on how wide your skillet and filets are, start with 2 fillets so they have room to brown evenly.
+• Cook in Batches: Don't overcrowd the pan, depending on how wide your skillet and filets are, start with 2 fillets so they have room to brown evenly.

 What to Serve with Sole Meuniere